 Airey Park was first dedicated in 1920 as a public park and named in honour of Joseph Airey, an Alderman of Strathfield Council (1917-24).
-Airey was Vice-Chairman of Strathfield Council’s finance committee and was instrumental in inducing the firm of Marcus Clark, which he was Managing Director, to donate seven and a half acres from the Executors of Clarke’s estate to the Council in 1919.
+Airey was Vice-Chairman of Strathfield Council’s finance committee and was instrumental in inducing the firm of Marcus Clark, which he was Managing Director, to donate land to Council for a public park.
+The dedication of seven and half acres from the Executors of Clarke’s estate in 1919 forms the core of this large park.
 Council has subsequently acquired land to add to the size of this park.
 Airey Oval was constructed by Homebush Boys’ High School and their Old Boys’ Union with Strathfield Council’s co-operation as a Memorial to former pupils of the School who served in World War II.
-Airey Oval was renamed Alan Davidson Oval in 2003 after Alan Davidson, former Australian Test Cricketer and local Strathfield resident.
-Airey Park contains a number of community based facilities including the Strathfield Children’s Centre, Strathfield Sessional Preschool and the Strathfield Community Centre.
-Airey Park is part of the Adopt a Park program and was adpted by Homebush Boys High who now work in collaboration with Strathfield Council to enhance and beautify the park.
-(Reference: Jones, C, Parks, Reserves & Memorials of Strathfield (2002).)
+Airey Oval was renamed Alan Davidson Oval in 2003 after Alan Davidson, former Australian Test Cricketer and longterm local resident of Strathfield.
+Airey Park also contains a number of community based facilities including the Strathfield Children’s Centre, Strathfield Sessional Preschool and the Strathfield Community Centre.
+The Community Centre was built in 1990.
+Airey Park is part of the Adopt a Park program.
+Homebush Boys High has adopted this park and works in collaboration with Strathfield Council to enhance and beautify the park.
+Reference: Jones, C, Parks, Reserves & Memorials of Strathfield (2002).

 The following sportsgounds are available for seasonal or casual hire:

 Airey Park also has recreational areas for hire for social functions.

 More information and applications forms for sportsground hire and social hire.

 The cricket practice wickets in Airey Park can be hired.
 Contact Council’s Customer Service on 9748 9999 for more information and applications for hire of cricket practice wickets.